sdsou/PSSD-Project/README.md

 # Project Proposal
 --
-test out github.

 Proposal: Job Board Notifier

-1. **The Big Idea:** What is the main idea of your project?
-What topics will you explore and what will you generate?
-What is your minimum viable product?
-What is a stretch goal?
+1. **The Big Idea:**

-**The point of this project is to buidl an applciation that can aggregate and return information form across the web to the user.
+The point of this project is to buidl an applciation that can aggregate and return information form across the web to the user.
 We plan to build a bot that scrubs various job boards based on certain keywords that the user inputs.
 The bot will log the url, job description, application deadline to generates a report to return the information to the user via email.
 With this project, the team will explore various automation processes like email and web scraping.
 At minimum, the program should be able to scrape a job board and return information related to that job to the user by sending an email.
 Ideally, if successful in all aspects, we would like to polish the interface up and then share the application with CCD for the benefit of the Babson community or create a business out of our service for a small fee from each user.

-1. **Learning Goals:**
+2. **Learning Goals:**
 Given that our team has varied expectations and interests, this project idea is interesting to us all as we can accomplish all of our learning goals through this process.
 Below is a bulleted list of what we hope to achieve in the 8 weeks.
 - **Creating a Robotic Process Automation.** Understanding how it works and it’s implementations outside of this project.
 - **Web (HTML/XML) Scraping.** This is a skill we’ve heard in QTM 3 class that can be immensely useful for gathering a lot of data or information quickly and efficiently without exerting too much manual labor of going to various websites, scrolling for information, copying and pasting, etc.